Last Updated on by

 All of the recommended options above WORK on hardwoods, the question really is: what is the best value?

-My Preference: TOO much water can damage hardwoods (depending on the finish).
+My Preference: TOO much water can damage hardwoods (depending on the finish) or laminate floors.
 I prefer to do a damp mop on my hardwoods.
 With this in mind, the Braava 380t available here is the ideal setup for thorough damp mop cleaning.
 The advantage is that the 380t can cover more ground than the Jet 240 (best for kitchens / bathrooms).

 Then again, the Braava Jet 240 has damp, wet, and dry mop mode and generally cheaper here.